felixokolo/go2_slam_2d_3d/README.md

 ## Installation

-To get started with the Go2 Gait Planner, follow these steps:
+To get started with the Go2 SLAM, follow these steps:

 ### Prerequisites